New Prehealth Student Orientation 2017-2018

 Your Guide to Preparing for Freshman Year and Beyond

-THE OFFICE OF PREHEALTH STUDIES, in the BAYLOR SCIENCES BUILDING, Room B.111, provides programming, advising, and application support to students planning to pursue a career in any of the eight areas of healthcare including premedical (PM), predental (PD), prephysician assistant (PA), preoptometry (PO), preveterinary (PV), prepharmacy (PP), prephysical therapy (PT), and preoccupational therapy (OC).
+THE OFFICE OF PREHEALTH STUDIES, in the BAYLOR SCIENCES BUILDING, Room B.111, provides programming, advising, and application support to students planning to pursue a career in any of the eight areas of healthcare including premedical (PM), predental (PD), prephysician assistant (PA), preoptometry (PO), preveterinary (PV), prepharmacy (PP), prephysical therapy (PT), and preoccupational therapy (PC).

 WHAT WE DO: Our programming is designed to broaden and enhance academic preparation for health professional school curricula, foster academic excellence, and promote successful admission test outcomes to improve your chances for acceptance into a health professional school.